 - guide practitioners in the conduct and evaluation of their practices

-- provide governments, regulatory bodies and other professional groups with background information about the professional nature of physical therapy
+- provide governments, regulatory bodies and other professional groups with background information about the professional practice of physical therapy

 - effectively communicate with members of the profession, employers, other health professions, governments and the public